Access Translation Memories

 Translation units are displayed in a list containing the source string with translations, the target language, the last translated timestamp, and a link to view the translation unit's activity.

-- Exact: search for a TM entry with exact match
+- Character: search for a TM entry with exact character match

 If you open a new tab and attempt a new search in parallel, this will stop the initial search.